 Swiss Cheese Plant

-Cheese Plant, Ceriman, Indian Ivy, Fruit Salad Plant, Mexican Breadfruit, Monstera, Split Leaf Philodendron, Cut-Leaf-Philodendron, Tarovine
+Ceriman, Indian Ivy, Fruit Salad Plant, Mexican Breadfruit, Monstera, Split Leaf Philodendron, Cut-Leaf-Philodendron, Tarovine, Swiss cheese plant, Shingle plant, Cheese plant

-The fruit may be ripened by cutting it when the first scales begin to lift up and it begins to smell pungent.
+The fruit of the Delicious monster may be ripened by cutting it when the first scales begin to lift up and it begins to smell pungent.
 Set aside wrapped in a paper bag until the scales begin popping off.
 Brush scales off to reveal the edible flesh underneath which can be cut from the core and eaten.

 A tip cutting, including at least two leaves, will root in spring if it is planted in a deep pot containing a moistened equal-parts mixture of peat moss and sand.
 Enclose the cutting in a plastic bag.